-Smoked Spatchcock Turkey is a the perfect Thanksgiving bird!
-Learn how to spatchcock a turkey and cook it on your smoker (we used a Traeger).
+Smoked Spatchcock Turkey is the perfect Thanksgiving bird!
+Learn how to spatchcock a turkey and cook it on a smoker (we used a Traeger).
 This smoked spatchcock turkey recipe is easy to make, delicious and packed with flavor!

 We also have an oven roasted spatchcock turkey if that is more your thing!